Essential Namibia Birding Safari

 Our Namibia Birding Tour begins in Windhoek.
 After one night there we take a spectacular drive to Sesriem, gateway to the iconic dunes of Sossusvlei.
 From there we trek across to the Atlantic Coast, overnighting in Swakopmund.
 Then it’s inland to the stunning Erongo Conservancy for birding in some unforgettable scenery.
-Etosha is then perhaps the highlight of the tour.
-Indeed, tt’s one of Africa’s great parks, at its best in now at the end of the dry season.
-We then have a last stop in the Waterberg area before finishing off back at the airport near Windhoek.
+Etosha is then perhaps the highlight of the trip.
+Indeed, it’s one of Africa’s great parks, at its best now at the end of the dry season.
+We then have a last stop on the tour in the Waterberg area before finishing off back at the airport near Windhoek.

 Your accommodation on this Namibia Birding Safari is of a medium-plus standard.
 It includes a travel inn, three private lodges, and national park’s chalets.
 Importantly, all accommodations have en-suite facilities, and are clean and comfortable.